MasterAler/SampleYUVRenderer/README.md

 ## How it works?

-Since Qt supports OpenGL ES with shaders and other fine stuff (starting with Qt 5.6 or so), you can obtain a well-behaving rendering widget, possible to be embedded in your widget app.
+Since Qt supports modern OpenGL (and even OpenGL ES) with shaders and other fine stuff (starting with Qt 5.6 or so), you can obtain a well-behaving rendering widget, possible to be embedded in your widget app.

 Cross-platform and _maybe_ even portable (depends on the drivers/hardware support etc).